joamatab/speedsterpy/spdstrutil/README.md

 # Speedster utilities
-This package holds some additional utilities and data structures that reveal essential, and also to provide a *Graphical User Interface* for the speedster tool.
+This package holds some additional utilities and data structures that reveal as essential.
 ---
 Version = 0.1.0